 All pets traveling in the cargo compartment must have a health certificate dated within 10 days of outbound travel and 30 days of return travel.
 Pets traveling in the cabin are not required to have a health certificate.
 However, some states have health and vaccination requirements.

-Passengers who are at least 18 years old may travel with dogs, cats, household birds and rabbits in the cabin.
-Additionally, ferrets, guinea pigs, non-poisonous reptiles, hamsters, tropical fish and pot-bellied pigs may travel in the baggage and cargo compartments.
+Passengers who are at least 18 years old may travel with dogs, cats, household birds, and rabbits in the cabin.
+Dogs and cats must be fully weaned and at least 8 weeks old.
+They must be accustomed to eating solid food for at least five days without nursing.
 Dogs and cats traveling in baggage or cargo must also meet age and size restrictions.

-Only dogs and cats may travel to the United States from a non-US location.
-All animals must have a valid health certificate that shows the breed, age, sex and description of the animals.
-Proof of rabies vaccination may be required when transporting animals from high-risk countries per CDC requirements.
-You can find more information about specific countries' requirements on the Alaska Air website.
+Only dogs and cats may travel to the United States from a non-U.S. location.
+All animals must have a valid health certificate that shows the breed, age, sex, and description of the animal.
+A family is limited to bringing two animals into the U.S. per flight from Mexico.
+Proof of rabies vaccination may be required when transporting animals from high-risk countries, per CDC requirements.
+You can find more information about specific countries' requirements on the Alaska Airlines website.

 Pettable’s Tips on How to Fly with Your ESA and Psychiatric Service Dogs